beejjorgensen/bgc/src/bgc_part_2200_unicode.md

 Once we're in wide character land, we have all kinds of functionality at our disposal.
-I'm just going to summarize a bunch of the functions here, but basically what we have here are the wide character versions of the multibyte string functions that we're use to.
+I'm just going to summarize a bunch of the functions here, but basically what we have here are the wide character versions of the multibyte string functions that we're used to.
 (For example, we know `strlen()` for multibyte strings; there's a [i[`wcslen()` function]] `wcslen()` for wide character strings.)